grantcolley/cryoptix/README.md

 Create an Azure account using the free tier.

-> [!NOTE]
->
->This section covers deployment of the React UI to Azure Static Web Apps.
-Deployment guidance for the ASP.NET Core Web API will be added in a future release.

 ## Deploying the Vite + React Web Application

 ### Azure Static Web Apps Configuration